Siyalu-Official/Siyalu/README.md

 The main code for the website is located in the `website` folder.
 This folder contains all the necessary files and components to run and build the website.
 ## How to Run the Project

 The frontend is located in the `client` folder .
-Follow these steps to run the it:
+Follow these steps to run it:

 1. Navigate to the `client` folder:
     ```bash